kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2025-04-10-libguides-ddos.md

 ---
 From Springshare:

+2025-04-10 4:25 PM ET - All Regions - LibGuides: After careful monitoring of our servers, we have been given the all-clear from our developers.
+Thank you for your patience, and we're sorry about any inconvenience this has caused!

 2025-04-10 2:00 PM ET - All Regions - LibGuides: Our developers have ensured that all services are back up and running, and we are monitoring the situation further before giving the all-clear.